Case Study: Traditional Ecological Knowledge Working Group – Co-Creating Vegetation Management in a Good Way

 Overview

-As part of a multi-year flood mitigation project in Edmonton’s river valley, EPCOR and Forum Community Relations established a Traditional Ecological Knowledge (TEK) Working Group to guide the creation of a Vegetation Management Plan (VMP).
+As part of a multi-year flood mitigation project a major utility company and Forum Community Relations established a Traditional Ecological Knowledge (TEK) Working Group to guide the creation of a Vegetation Management Plan (VMP).
 What set this process apart was its timing, intent, and structure: the group was formed before any western science-based plans had been drafted, ensuring that Indigenous knowledge systems would guide—not just inform—the plan’s foundation.

 Wise Practices in Action

-• Nation-Led Participation: Rather than issuing open invitations, EPCOR asked Indigenous Nations to identify knowledge holders from their own communities who had both experience contributing to TEK processes and deep ecological knowledge of the vegetation in the area.
+Nation-Led Participation: Rather than issuing open invitations, the company asked Indigenous Nations to identify knowledge holders from their own communities who had both experience contributing to TEK processes and deep ecological knowledge of the vegetation in the area.
 Seven Nations appointed respected individuals who formed the core working group.

-• Consistent, In-Person Dialogue: Although initially envisioned as a short-term advisory process (3–4 meetings over 9 months), the TEK Working Group met nearly 10 times over three years, always in person at the request of the group.
-Maintaining continuity with the same knowledge holders was key to building mutual respect—among Nations and between the group and EPCOR.
+Consistent, In-Person Dialogue: Although initially envisioned as a short-term advisory process (3–4 meetings over 9 months), the TEK Working Group met nearly 10 times over three years, always in person at the request of the group.
+Maintaining continuity with the same knowledge holders was key to building mutual respect—among Nations and between the group and the company.

 Navigating Diverse Teachings with Respect